 coconut flakes – look for the unsweetened variety

 chocolate chips – I’ve made these with regular chocolate chips and Lily’s white chocolate chips.
 Both work great.

 ripe banana – be sure your banana is ripe (yellow with a few black spots).
 This insures it will mash easily.

 sunflower seed butter – I used sunflower seed butter to keep these school-friendly but any nut butter will work

 The sunflower seed butter keeps the bars from getting too dry and also helps them stay together.
 You could certainly experiment with using a different nut butter in place of the sunflower seed butter.
-I choose it because I like the flavor but it also keeps the bars nut-free.
-Most schools (including Isaac’s) are nut-free (or at least peanut-free) and I wanted Isaac to be able to take these bars to work as a snack.
+I chose it because I like the flavor but it also keeps the bars nut-free.
+If your kids are going to school or daycare, this is a great nut and peanut-free snack!

 Kids will love these bars because they have a bit of sweetness and us adults will love them because they’re healthy, homemade and include only 10 ingredients.

 Toast your oats and coconut: Start by spreading the oats and coconut flakes on a large, rimmed baking sheet.
 Bake at 350ºF until just golden brown.
 Let cool slightly.